Fake or Real? 3D Scanning of Cultural Relics

 Structured 3D scanner VS Handheld 3D scanner

-- Shiny surface needs to be powder sprayed, which is easy to damage the cultural relics and hard to clean up for post-process.
+● Shiny surface needs to be powder sprayed, which is easy to damage the cultural relics and is hard to clean up post-process.

-- The structured 3D scanner requires high in environment and light.
+● The structured 3D scanner requires a high environment and light.

 As technology improved, handheld 3D scanners came out and eliminated the above worries: